The Ultimate Guide to WordPress Security and Maintenance Best Practices

 - iThemes Security

-5. SSL Certificates: Encrypt Your Data
+5. SSL Certificates: Secure Your Data

 6. Monitor Site Performance